wp-plugins/wp-retina-2x/readme.txt

 = I use a Responsive (or another kind of) theme, but the logo I uploaded is not displayed as Retina, why? = The plugin can transform the images that go through the WordPress API and the 'Image Sizes' properly.
 Themes often uses a one-time customized size for the logo, and for that reason the image wouldn't be taken care of by the plugin.
 The easiest way to go around this is to create the Retina image by yourself.
 For example, if you are logo is 200x100 and named 'logo.png', upload a 400x200 version of that logo named 'logo@2x.png' next to the other one.
 It should them work immediately.

+= My logo / images appeared twice bigger on Retina, and blurry! = Let's say you have a logo which is 200x400.
+The retina logo would be 400*800, but it should STILL be shown as a 200x400 image relatively to the rest of your website.
+The workaround is to keep it simple and neat: always set the (normal) width and the height for all your images (in HTML directly or via CSS).

 = I am using a slideshow / sliders plugin, and I have scaling issues! = That is unfortunately one of the main issues to expect with all this "Retina" technology thing.
 It is not related to WP Retina 2x at all and the person that can help you the best is the developer of the slideshow/sliders plugin.
 Of course if I can do something to help or enhance WP Retina 2x is some way I will definitely do it.